 In PHP, a vulnerable script for including different web pages could look like this:

 $file = $_GET['file'];

 A sample payload to execute the flaw could look something like this:

 This (../../../../) forces the file system to traverse back to the root of the server (instead of the expected “pages” directory in the web root), append /etc/passwd and include it, thus leaking the local users on the machine.

 Avoid passing any user data to the filesystem.
-If you have to, you need to maintain a whitelist of authorized file names and avoid opening any files other than those on the whitelist.
+If you have to, you need to maintain a list of authorized file names and avoid opening any files other than those on the allowed list.